FrankHJCuypers/gaai/DESIGNNOTES.md

   - **DeviceEntryViewModel** performs a *insertDevice()* on **DeviceRepository.**.
   - **DeviceEntryBody** navigates back.

-## BleRepository design
+### BleRepository design

 BleRepository.getScannerState() returns a flow of BleScanResult items.
 BleScanResult is part of the Nordic Semiconductor Kotlin-BLE-Library.
-The BleRepsoitory should hide the library for the rest of the Gaai app;
+The BleRepository should hide the library for the rest of the Gaai app;
 currently that is not the case.

 It would be better that